m-arf-an/Signalis-Skins-for-Balatro/README.md

 Easy Method:

-1) Copy Signalis Skins for Balatro V1.zip and linux-install.sh into the Balatro folder (by default it should be in /home/\[username\]/.steam/steam/steamapps/common/Balatro/)
+1) Copy Signalis Skins for Balatro V1.zip and linux-install.sh into the Balatro folder (for steam, right click the game in your library list, go to Manage > Browse local files)

 2) Run linux-install.sh